bytedance/lightseq/examples/training/fairseq/README.md

 by adding `--user-dir=${LIGHTSEQ_DIR}/lightseq/training/cli/fs_modules`
 to `fairseq-train`.

+You can use `--use-torch-layer` to replace LightSeq layers with custom Torch layers based on native Fairseq layers.

+You can use `--enable-quant` and `--quant-mode qat` to run quantization aware training for subsequent LightSeq fast int8 inference.

 This script firstly download the dataset and then run native Fairseq training script using optimized model and optimizer.
 The `lightseq-train` command is just a easy-to-use wrapper of `fairseq-train` with adding LightSeq to `--user-dir`.

+We also provide other training scripts to support custom Torch layers and quantization.
+All model files have been publicly released. **Refer to [examples/inference/python/README.md](../../../examples/inference/python/README.md) for more training, export and inference details.**

 LightSeq can achieve about 1.47x speedup using batch size 4096 on 8 V100 GPUs, compared with original Fairseq implementation.
 You can delete the `ls` prefix in parameters